Cole Custer: 2025: Return to Cup Series

 On July 20, 2024, Custer announced his Cup Series return in 2025 with the No. 41 of Haas Factory Team, which is a reorganization of Stewart–Haas Racing.
 He started the 2025 season with a 21st place finish at the 2025 Daytona 500.
-Custer struggled throughout the season, with eighth at Mexico and fourth at the summer Daytona race being his only top-10 finishes.
+Custer struggled throughout the season, with eighth at Mexico, fourth at the summer Daytona race, and fifth at the fall Talladega race being his only top-ten finishes.

 Personal life

 Born in Ladera Ranch, California, Custer is the son of Joe Custer, who is the team president of Haas Factory Team and the chief operating officer of Haas F1 Team.
 HFR co-owner Gene Haas' company, Haas Automation, sponsors Custer.
 He attended Ladera Ranch Middle School and Tesoro High School.

 He is married to Kari Custer.
 In July 2024, Kari gave birth to a son.